proximacapital/gulp-tasks/README.md

-# Slurpy
+# gulp-tasks
-Because "Big Gulp" is already trademarked by 7-eleven
+~~Because "Big Gulp" is already trademarked by 7-eleven~~

+~~Because "slurpee" wasn't descriptive enough.~~

+Because naming isn't a part of our corporate culture.

 ## Motivation
 We ought to dry up our gulpfiles, and the easiest way to do that is to create a repo that actually contains all of our common gulp tasks.
 If a particular application (or service) needs bespoke tasks, they can still be written inside that particular repo.